Lockheed-Boeing venture says rocket launch costs lower than claimed by rival

-COLORADO SPRINGS, Colo., May 19 (Reuters) - A joint venture of Lockheed Martin Corp and Boeing Co on Monday said its rocket launch costs were far lower than claimed by its rival, privately-held Space Exploration Technologies, or SpaceX, which is suing the U.S. government for shutting it out of the lucrative rocket launch business.
+COLORADO SPRINGS, Colo.
+(Reuters) - A joint venture of Lockheed Martin Corp (LMT.N) and Boeing Co (BA.N) on Monday said its rocket launch costs were far lower than claimed by its rival, privately-held Space Exploration Technologies, or SpaceX, which is suing the U.S. government for shutting it out of the lucrative rocket launch business.

 United Launch Alliance President Michael Gass told reporters at a space conference in Colorado that his company was providing rocket launches to the U.S. Air Force and other customers for an average cost of $225 million per launch, far less than the $460 million amount cited by SpaceX.